 Subscription & payment before October 1st: € 25,- discount.

 IBAN NL63INGB0007738419; BIC INGBNL2A

-It is also possibe to join the ongoing Friday night session before the seminar.
+It is also possible to join the ongoing Friday night session before the seminar.

 Sleeping in the dojo is possible for € 15 per night.

-Possibly we will organize a Saturday evening get together around dinner.
+We may organize a Saturday evening get-together around dinner.